 - On a separate page, list the primary caretakers from your childhood.
-Include older siblings and any close relatives.
+Include older siblings and any close relatives or mentors.

-- List all the qualities and characteristics of each family member.
+- List all the qualities and characteristics of each family member and mentor.

 - Compare your two lists side by side.
 Highlight all the characteristics your people have in common.